 How to confirm that an ADI or AMI is registered

-Ask to see their licence which they should carry at all times.
-In the case of ADIs and Potential Driving Instructors (PDIs) (who will be issued with a trainee licence to instruct under the supervision of an ADI), their licence may be displayed on the windscreen of their car.
+You can ask to see their licence which they should carry at all times.
+In the case of ADIs and Potential Driving Instructors (PDIs) (who will be given a trainee licence to instruct under the supervision of an ADI), their licence may be displayed on the windscreen of their car.

 See below for samples of ADI, PDI and AMI licences:

 You can also check if an instructor is registered by telephoning the Driver & Vehicle Agency's (DVA's) Business Support Unit:

 Instruction for motorcycles

-Any instruction about category AM (moped), A1 (Light Motorcycles), A2 (Medium Motorcycles) and A (Large Motorcycles) must be by an Approved Motorcycle Instructor (AMI).
-For A2 and A you must be accompanied by an AMI at all times while riding on the road.
-It is an offence to ride either of these motorcycles if you are not accompanied by an AMI.
+Any instruction about category AM (moped), A1 (light motorcycles), A2 (medium motorcycles) and A (large motorcycles) must be by an Approved Motorcycle Instructor (AMI).
+For A2 and A, you must be with an AMI at all times while riding on the road.
+It is an offence to ride either of these motorcycles if you are not with an AMI.